Azure/ResourceModules/docs/wiki/The library - Module design.md

 #### 2nd Element as nested `.bicep/nested_rbac.bicep` file

-Here you specify the platform roles available for the main resource.
+Here, you specify the platform roles available for the main resource.

 The `builtInRoleNames` variable contains the list of applicable roles for the specific resource which the `nested_rbac.bicep` template applies.
 >**Note**: You use the helper script [Get-FormattedRBACRoles.ps1](./Contribution%20guide%20-%20Get%20formatted%20RBAC%20roles.md) to extract a formatted list of RBAC roles used in the CARML modules based on the RBAC lists in Azure.